JereKuusela/valheim-upgrade_world/publish/README.md

 ## change_time [seconds]

-Experimental.
 Changes the world time by real life seconds while also updating entities so that they keep their progression.
 This ensures that enemy spawning and structures won't break when going back in the time.

 Verbose mode prints how many data entries were affected.

 ## change_day [day]

-Experimental.
 Changes the world time by in-game days while also updating entities so that they keep their progression.
+This ensures that enemy spawning and structures won't break when going back in the time.

+Verbose mode prints how many data entries were affected.

+## set_time [seconds]

+Sets the world time to real life seconds while also updating entities so that they keep their progression.
+This ensures that enemy spawning and structures won't break when going back in the time.

+Verbose mode prints how many data entries were affected.

+## set_day [day]

+Sets the world time to in-game days while also updating entities so that they keep their progression.
 This ensures that enemy spawning and structures won't break when going back in the time.

 Verbose mode prints how many data entries were affected.